 Use on a Spec III would be similar.
 With the small confines and the light in the way, it is best to clamp onto the glass, offset to miss the light.
 This would be setup without the acrylic top.

 I took one additional step in setting up our Spec V for when we are away.
 I normally unplug the pump before I feed the fish (by hand) so that the food stays in one place and they don’t have to chase it all over the place.
 It gives them a better chance to eat all of it without the food getting back into the filter or dropping before they can eat it.
-I wanted the same function when we are gone, so I decided to add another Leviton plug-in timer to make this happen.
+I wanted the same function when we are gone, so I decided to add another Leviton plug-in timer (I now use smart plugs) to make this happen.
 The timer turns off the pump and our temperature controller so that the heater or fan also turns off.
 Having the temperature controller off ensures that the heater doesn’t come on when the pump is off (could overheat water in the pump section where I keep the Hydor Theo heater) and also keeps the fan off, which pushes the food around a bit when it is on.

 I have it scheduled so that this timer turns off at 6:00 pm to shut down the pump/temperature controller.
 At 6:05 the Ehem feeds the fish.
 Then at 6:20 the timer turns back on to energize the pump and temperature controller.
 The lights are already scheduled with a separate timer that I have operating year round.